We perform tens of thousands of life-saving operations each year.

 Our surgical facilities and equipment can vary depending on the places where we work.

-In emergencies we may have to rapidly deploy tents or inflatable hospitals, as we did responding to the Nepal earthquakes in 2015 and Cyclone Idai in southern Africa in 2019.
+In emergencies we may have to rapidly deploy tents or inflatable hospitals, as we did responding to Cyclone Idai in southern Africa in 2019, or to the Nepal earthquake in 2015.

 We have built our reputation by ensuring a baseline level of quality wherever we work.